top of page

 CAN WE TRY IT OUT?

 Yes!
-For new students age 5-12, we offer a New Student Special Offer that gives you half off your first month's tuition PLUS no registration fee!
-New students can also sign up for a free trial class in our classes at our TCG location.
+For new students age 5-12, we offer a free trial class, plus then half off your first month's tuition and we waive your first annual registration fee!
 Plus, class tuition is billed monthly at OIDA, so there's no long commitment!

 MY DANCER IS INTERESTED IN COMPETING.
 WHAT DO I DO?

-OIDA offers the only fully non-competitive Irish dancing program in Oregon.
+OIDA offers a fully non-competitive Irish dancing program.
 If you are looking for competitive Irish dancing classes, there are multiple options for you to choose from in Oregon.

 We believe that Irish dancing is universal and has something to offer everyone, and we strive in all we do to make OIDA a positive, joy-filled experience for each person we encounter.
 We welcome students of all races, genders, religions, cultures, ethnicities, nationalities, sexual orientations, backgrounds, and abilities.
 OIDA is a safe space for all to learn and enjoy Irish dancing.
 Check out our video page for examples of awesome Irish dancing from around the world!